An equality between entanglement and uncertainty: Discussion

-Now there is a simple argument that considering fewer than $d_A+1$ measurements implies that only \textit{trivial} certainty relations can hold.
-As uncertainty~\emph{equalities} as in~\eqref{eq:mainResult} imply \emph{non}-trivial certainty relations, such equalities cannot hold for a smaller number of measurements.
-This is in sharp contrast to \textit{un}certainty relations, where non-trivial relations can be obtained for just two measurements.
-To see this, consider the case where $\rho_A$ is just one qubit and we perform measurements in the $\sg_X$ and $\sg_Z$ eigenbases respectively.
-Let $B$ be trivial, i.e., $\hmin(K|\Theta B) = \hmin(K|\Theta)$.
-In this case, we are just considering the entropy of the outcome distribution of measuring $\rho_A$ in one of the two bases.
+Now there is a simple argument that considering less than a complete set of MUBs, a so-called extendable set (where there exist an MUB that could be added to the set), implies that only trivial certainty relations can hold.
+As uncertainty equalities as in~\eqref{eq:mainResult} imply non-trivial certainty relations, such equalities cannot hold for extendable sets.
+This is in sharp contrast to uncertainty relations, where non-trivial relations can be obtained for just two measurements.
+To see this, consider the case where $\rho_A$ is just one qubit and we perform measurements in the $\sg_X$ and $\sg_Z$ eigenbases, respectively.
+Hence $B$ is trivial, $\hmin(K|\Theta B) = \hmin(K|\Theta)$, and we just consider the entropy of the outcome distribution of measuring $\rho_A$ in one of the two bases.
+In terms of the uncertainty game discussed before this means that Bob can only choose the state $\rho_{A}$ in order to guess the outcome of the measurement on Alice's system (but is not allowed to keep any quantum information $B$ about $A$).
 Clearly, when $\rho_A$ is an eigenstate of $\sg_Y$, then the outcome distribution for both $\sg_X$ and $\sg_Z$ is uniform and hence $\hmin(K|\Theta) = 1$, which is the maximum value.
-The same argument shows that when measuring in less than $d_A+1$ mutually unbiased bases, $\hmin(K|\Theta) = \log d_A$ which is the maximum value that it can take and hence only the trivial upper bound/certainty relation holds.
-It is thus clear that equalities such as~\eqref{eq:mainResult} can only hold for sets of measurements which are sufficiently rich.
+This argument generalizes to any extendable set of MUBs, since there exists a state (from another MUB) that has $\hmin(K|\Theta) = \log d_A$ which is the maximum value that it can take and hence only the trivial upper bound/certainty relation holds.
+It is thus clear that equalities such as~\eqref{eq:mainResult} can only hold for sets of measurements that are sufficiently rich.